LIANGYIXUAN3335/DoraHacksWebProject/README.md

 ## Shutdown

-- To stop `order-api` and `order-ui`, go to the terminals where they are running and press `Ctrl+C`;
+- To stop `user-api` and `user-ui`, go to the terminals where they are running and press `Ctrl+C`;

 - To stop and remove docker compose containers, network and volumes, go to a terminal and, inside the `springboot-react-jwt-token` root folder, run the command below:
   ```
   docker compose down -v
   ```

-## How to upgrade order-ui dependencies to latest version
+## How to upgrade user-ui dependencies to latest version

-- In a terminal, make sure you are in the `springboot-react-jwt-token/order-ui` folder;
+- In a terminal, make sure you are in the `springboot-react-jwt-token/user-ui` folder;

 - Run the following commands:
   ```